jordanlev/c5_image_cropper/README.md

 6. Log into your site, go to Dashboard -> Add Functionality, then click the "Install" button next to "Image Cropper".

 # Usage Instructions (for site editors)
+[NOTE: THIS PACKAGE IS CURRENTLY IN DEVELOPMENT -- SAVING FUNCTIONALITY HAS NOT YET BEEN IMPLEMENTED!
+YOU CAN TEST THIS OUT AND SEE HOW THE INTERFACE WORKS BUT YOU WILL NOT BE ABLE TO SAVE YOUR CROPPED OR RESIZED IMAGES YET!]

 To bring up the image editor, click on an image thumbnail from the file manager (or from add/edit dialog of any block which allows for image selection), then choose "Edit" from the popup menu.

 I've tried to keep the interface as simple as possible.
 Towards that end, I have combined a lot of functionality into a few controls -- hopefully in a way that becomes clear once you start using it.